And a Happy Solstice to All!

 Activities of Summer:

-picnics, gardening, parades and festivals, fireworks, weeding, swimming outside.
+Barbecues, picnics, lawn-mowing, parades and fireworks, weeding, swimming outside.

 The Empire of the Sun a Museum exhibit from Denmark, roughly translated into English